 Specific entry requirements

-A first-cycle qualification comprising at least 180 credits of which at least 90 credits are for specialised study in one of the main fields of study human geography, sociology, political science, history, gender studies, media and communication studies, or another social science subject.
+A first-cycle qualification comprising at least 180 credits of which at least 90 credits are for specialised study in one of the main fields of study human geography, sociology, political science, history, gender studies, media and communication studies or equivalent.
 The applicant must also have qualifications corresponding to the course "English 6" or "English B" from the Swedish Upper Secondary School.

 Qualifications (degree awarded)